-Occupying an impressive corner unit, this newly opened cafe is a fab addition to Brighton’s Bay Street.
+Occupying an impressive corner unit, the newly opened Tamper Trap Cafe is a fab addition to Brighton’s Bay Street.

 Food: Honey Hotcakes, Oreo Vanilla Panacotta, Cheesy Croquette Benny

 Bringing 11 years of industry experience from some of Melbourne’s best cafes, you can tell the new owners of 181 Bay Street, Brighton are both nervous and excited about stepping out on their own.
 The beautiful glass fronted unit has changed hands several times, but looking at the steady flow of customers The Tamper Trap is already enjoying a mere three weeks into their venture, I don’t think they need to be too concerned about making it a success.

 By far the biggest thing this cafe has going for it is the service.
 Helped by a great layout – which makes it easy for staff behind the counter to greet you as soon as you walk in despite being busy, with a covered outside area to hold their queuing clientele or those waiting for take away – the service I received in the first two minutes of arriving is probably better than I received anywhere in Brighton, period.
 It was chatty, speedy and friendly and their passion for the cafe is infectious.
 The food is amazing too (more on that in a min) but as far as first impressions go The Tamper Trap have nailed it.

 With a curved glass front – which they’ve made great use of by putting seating all around, with beautiful turquoise accents – the cafe looks refined and is memorable.
 It’s such a gorgeous environment that it makes you want to go back.
 They’ve pitched it perfectly to Brighton clientele – it’s still cool enough for the endless teenagers to pop in for a catch up, but classic enough that brunching mums and young families can enjoy the space too.